 Finding the Right Data Migration Software – Features to Consider

 The key to selecting the right data migration software is research.
 Initially, browsing through review websites like Capterra, G2 Crowd, etc., will give you a fair idea of what options are available in the industry.
-The next step of the assessment is to know the basic features that will help you perform successful enterprise data migration.
+The next step is to know the basic features that will help you perform successful enterprise data migration.

 Here are the essential features that you should consider when selecting a data migration tool: